kyma-project/kyma/docs/application-connector/02-01-application-connector.md

 ![Architecture Diagram](./assets/001-application-connector.svg)

-## Nginx Ingress Controller
+## Istio Ingress Gateway

-The Nginx Ingress Controller exposes the Application Connector by assigning a public IP address and a DNS name to it.
+The Application Connector is being exposed by Istio Ingress Gateway as the rest of the Kyma.
 The DNS name of the Ingress is cluster-dependant and follows the `gateway.{cluster-dns}` format, for example `gateway.servicemanager.cluster.kyma.cx`.
+Application Connector is exposed on **port 9443** as it secures the endpoints with certificate validation.
+Each call must include a valid client certificate.
-You can access every exposed Application (App) through its gateway by using the assigned path.
-For example, to reach the gateway for the `user-custom` App, use this URL: `gateway.servicemanager.cluster.kyma.cx/user-custom`.
-The Nginx Ingress Controller secures the endpoint with certificate validation.
-Each call must include a valid client certificate which is App-specific.
+You can access every exposed Application (App) by using the assigned path.
+For example, to reach the gateway for the `user-custom` App, use this URL: `gateway.servicemanager.cluster.kyma.cx:9443/user-custom`.

+## Application Connectivity Validator

+The Application Connectivity Validator is responsible for validating subject of the client certificate.
+It is deployed per Application and it proxies requests to the Application Registry and the Events Service.

 ## Connector Service